xcape-io/PyProps/CONFIGURATION_FILES.md

 A *level 7* protocol (*application level*) is necessary for connected props to report data and to be controlled for the escape room automation and game play.

 We have defined a simple human-readable text protocol.
-Messages are encoded in UTF-8, in Arduino sketches use:
+Messages are encoded in UTF-8, in Arduino appes use:
 ```csharp
     str = u8"la chaîne avec des caractères non Latin1";
 ```